-In the past we have organised trips to Liverpool and Manchester, staying in university accommodation and visiting a range of places of sociological interest in both cities that have relevance to the syllabus.
+In the past we have organized trips to Liverpool and Manchester, staying in university accommodation and visiting a range of places of sociological interest in both cities that have relevance to the syllabus.

 We take students to conferences, and visiting speakers come into college.
 These have included a Crime Conference in which ex-prisoners talked about their offending and experience of the criminal justice system.

-At least 7 GCSEs at grade 4 in a range of subjects including Maths and English.
+- At least 7 GCSEs at Grade 4 including GCSE Maths.